 The American team to Europe; S.S.
 America & United States

-Since 1838 steam driven ships had been racing across the Atlantic in cut throat competition for passengers and national honor.
+Since 1838 steam driven ships have raced across the Atlantic in cut throat competition for passengers and national honor.
 The American flagged Collins liner Baltic won the race for the “Blue Riband” in 1854; since then the country produced also ran’s in a race dominated by Europeans ships.
 That’s is until 1936, when United States Lines president John Franklin and naval architect William Francis Gibbs, their sense of patriotism offended, teamed up to restore American dominance on the North Atlantic.

 In 1939 they launched the S.S.
 America an intermediate sized liner that was considered by many to be the perfect ship.
 American in style and spirit, she charmed passengers with sleek good looks and soothingly warm friendly interiors.